haileytapia/portfolio/DiscordUserGuide.md

 ## User interface

-Except for the static navigation pane, Discord's user interface (UI) changes depending on whether you are viewing your direct messages (DMs) or servers.
-See below for more information.
+Except for the static navigation pane and chat window, Discord's user interface (UI) changes depending on whether you are viewing your direct messages (DMs) or servers.

 ### Navigation pane